Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Related Work

 \subparagraph{Going beyond next-token prediction (\NTP{}).} There has been a recent emerging discussion surrounding the role of \NTP{} as foundational piece in developing intelligent models.
 On the critical side, arguments have been made about the inference-time issues with auto-regression \citep{dziri23faith,lecun24ar,kaariainen2006lower,ross10efficient}.
 Others have reported the planning and arithmetic limitations of next-token trained models \citep{mccoy23embers,momennejad23eval,valmeekam23critique,valmeekam2023planbench,planning23valmeekam,bachmann24pitfalls} where the goal is accuracy, not diversity.
 As for diffusion as an alternative to \NTP{}, our findings parallel that of \citet{ye24diffusion} who show that their variant of diffusion is able to solve the challenging path-star task of \citetalias{bachmann24pitfalls}.
-We provide references to more lines of multi-token prediction work in \S\ref{sec:more-related}
+We provide references to more lines of multi-token prediction work in \S\ref{sec:more-related}.
+There are also other Transformer failures such as the reversal curse \citep{zhu23knowledge2} or shortcut-learning \citep{dziri23faith,zhang23paradox,liu23automata,inconsistencies23young,mrc21lai,ranaldi2023hans}, however these are {out-of-distribution} failures; the sub-optimality we show is in-distribution, like in \citetalias{bachmann24pitfalls}.